 And for our horse owners, make sure your horses get their spring shots!
 We recommend yearly Eastern/Western Encephalitis, Tetanus, West Nile, and Rabies vaccines.
 Many horses also need yearly or twice yearly Flu/Rhino vaccines, depending on their use.
 We recommend asking us about your horse’s individual deworming needs, which vary depending on housing, use, and proximity to other horses.
 Call today!

-We’ve finally slowed down on our outbreak of Canine Parvovirus, but it’s still so important to make sure your dogs are up-to-date on vaccinations, especially if they socialize in the neighborhood.
+We are experiencing yet another outbreak of Canine Parvovirus, and it is so very important to make sure your dogs are up-to-date on vaccinations, especially if they socialize in the neighborhood.
 (This includes sniffing through the fence!)
 Follow the above link for more information about parvo.

 Here’s our recommended vaccine schedule for puppies: